LeoRoma/LeoBay/README.md

 ### Review
 - Completed sprint 3 and also the MVP
-- Need to work on Gui
+- Need to work on GUI

 ### Retro
 **What went well**
+- My product is completed with the GUI

 **What can I improve**
+- Need to add the image in the shopping cart
+- Some redirection is not working properly